 logger.info("HANDOFF to %s: %s", next_agent, json.dumps(asdict(ctx), default=str))

 This creates a searchable audit trail.
-When context loss happens, you can diff what was sent vs. what was received.
+When context loss happens, you can diff what was sent against what was received.
+If you run a tracer (LangSmith, Langfuse), log a one-line digest per node, for example node=writer fields=4 in_tokens=1820, so you can scan a trace and see the field count drop at the bad boundary.

 Prevention